The Untold Truth Of Will Ferrell

 He has some surprising favorites

-Every actor has their favorite work, even if the list of movies and comedy sketches is as long as Ferrell's.
+Every actor has their favorite work, even if their list of credits is as long as Will Ferrell's.
 So, what stands out to him?

-He told The Ringer that Anchorman is his favorite film, and it's more because of the journey than the movie itself.
+He told The Ringer that "Anchorman" is his favorite film, and it's more because of the journey than the movie itself.
 "It's kind of the Cinderella story of the movie no one wanted to make," he said.
-The idea of a long script in that vein had been kicking around since his SNL days, but the original movie looked incredibly different.
-While the world didn't get to see the original survival film concept featuring Ron Burgundy crashing a plane full of newsmen into the side of a mountain and then trying to escape a group of orangutans armed with throwing stars, another version eventually made it to the screen.
+The idea of a long script in the vein of "Anchorman" had been kicking around since his "SNL" days, but the original idea looked incredibly different.
+While the world didn't get to see the original survival-film concept featuring Ron Burgundy crashing a plane full of newsmen into the side of a mountain and then trying to escape a group of orangutans armed with throwing stars, another version eventually made it to the screen.

 Advertisement